stevec12/Hololive-TCG-OCR/README.md

 2. getframes.py
 3. initialFilteringTrain.py (if training a new model)
 4. initialFilteringPreds.py
-5.
+5. imageOCR.py
 # TDL
-* Filter the results for the images through the initial filter for similarity.
-* Crop the targeted images to the relevant are where the text can occur.
+* Crop the targeted images to the relevant area where the text can occur.
 * Load a pretrained OCR model
 * Train the model on some human-extracted samples
 * Classify the data